marisolSv22/marisolSv22/README.md

 - I am from Colombia

-- 👩‍🎓 I am technology in Sofwate Analisys and Development in the Sena
+- 👩‍🎓 I am technology in Software Analisys and Development in the Sena

 With knowledge in **python and data analysis and management of sql databases**